open-edge-insights/video-custom-udfs/README.md

     **Note:**
     It is not mandatory to keep the custom Udfs in the CustomUdfs directory, but user must change the video-streaming-all-udfs.yml file accordingly to point the right path accordingly.
-    Additionally if it is placed under ***IEdgeInsights*** directory then the builder.py file automatically picks it to generate a consolidated Additionally if it is placed under ***IEdgeInsights*** directory then the builder.py file automatically picks it to generate a consolidated `IEdgeInsights/build/provision/config/eii_config.json` and `IEdgeInsights/build/docker-compose.yml` files.
+    Additionally if it is placed under ***IEdgeInsights*** directory then the builder.py file automatically picks it to generate a consolidated Additionally if it is placed under ***IEdgeInsights*** directory then the builder.py file automatically picks it to generate a consolidated `IEdgeInsights/build/eii_config.json` and `IEdgeInsights/build/docker-compose.yml` files.

-- After generation of consolidated ***eii_config.json*** and ***docker-compose.yml*** file, Run the below command to provision the UDF containers.
+- After generation of consolidated ***eii_config.json*** and ***docker-compose.yml*** file, Run the below command to run the usecase.
 As a pre-cautionary measure, User can cross check the afore-mentioned file to verify the sanity of the UDF specific config and service details.

-    ```bash
-    cd [WORKDIR]/IEdgeInsights/build/provision
-    sudo -E ./provision.sh  ../docker-compose.yml
-    ```

 - Run the use case:

     ```bash
     cd [WORKDIR]/IEdgeInsights/build/
     # Build base images (needed for buidling native custom udf services)
-    docker-compose -f docker-compose-build.yml build ia_eiibase ia_common ia_video_common ia_openvino_base
+    docker-compose -f docker-compose-build.yml build ia_eiibase ia_common ia_video_common ia_openvino_base ia_configmgr_agent
     # Build custom udf services based on the usecase chosen above
-    docker-compose -f docker-compose-build.yml build ia_gva_safety_gear_ingestion ia_native_safety_gear_analytics ia_native_safety_gear_ingestion ia_python_multi_classification ia_python_safety_gear_analytics ia_python_safety_gear_ingestion
+    docker-compose -f docker-compose-build.yml build ia_gva_safety_gear_ingestion ia_native_safety_gear_analytics ia_native_safety_gear_ingestion ia_python_multi_classification ia_python_safety_gear_analytics ia_python_safety_gear_ingestion ia_native_oneapi_ingestion
     docker-compose up -d
     ```

 # Sample UDFs Directory

-In the CustomUdfs directory, there are 5 sample UDfs implemented and they related asshown below.
+In the CustomUdfs directory, there are 5 sample UDfs implemented and they related as shown below.
 These samples are created to showcase different use case.

 ```bash
 .